JaimeChavarriaga/comment-to-bpncc/README.md

 Comparison of the algorithm to count valid configurations of a feature model without constraints with and without the removing mandatory leave features.

+## Evaluation

+If you are interested, you may check some results of the evaluation in the [docs/comment.md file](https://github.com/JaimeChavarriaga/comment-to-bpncc/blob/master/docs/comment.md).
+In addition, you can use the included software to perform further evaluations and comparisons.

 ## Installation